ctm/mb2-doc/README.md

 Mb2 internally supports multi-table tournaments, but I haven't written the code that balances and breaks tables down.
-I have some questions about exactly what algorithms I should use, but I don't want to be distracted by thinking about that until I finish the easier missing features listed below.
+I have some questions about exactly what algorithms I should use, but I don't want to be distracted by thinking about that until I finish my horrible text-only web client.

 ### Most games